ash-counter/counting_fingers/README.md

 First we capture the video, and process the video, frame by frame.

-Using MediaPipe we detect the hand and its landmark points.
+Using MediaPipe we detect the hand and its landmark points(red dots).

 These landmarks are connected which you see in form of green skeleton, when it detects hand.